Skip to content

 California Licensed Clinical Psychologist · PSY #34239

-Sophisticated Care
+Sophisticated care

-Evidence-based psychotherapy for trauma, addiction, men's health, and veterans.
+Evidence-based psychotherapy for trauma, addiction, men's health, and Veterans.
 Private practice in Los Angeles, with telehealth available throughout California.

 Dr. Brandon Reed, PhD — Licensed Clinical Psychologist, Los Angeles